Wolf's Rain: Release

-CDs
+Soundtrack

 All of the music for the Wolf's Rain soundtrack was composed and arranged by Yoko Kanno.
 The vocal songs are performed by various artists, including Maaya Sakamoto, Raj Ramayya, Ilaria Graziano, Steve Conte and Joyce, and they were recorded around the world, including Japan, Poland, Brazil, the United States, and Italy to offer a diverse range of music and give the soundtrack an international flavor.
 Two CD soundtracks, produced by Yoko Kanno, Toshiaki Ota, and Shiro Sasaki, were released in Japan by Victor Entertainment.

 "Gravity", the series' ending theme, is a song performed by Maaya Sakamoto.
 It was released as a single on February 21, 2003.

 Wolf's Rain Original Soundtrack, Volume 1 was released March 29, 2003.
 It contains twenty-one tracks, including the opening and closing themes throughout most of the main series "Stray" and "Gravity" and many of the background sounds used during key points in the main series.
 The soundtrack was released in the United States by Bandai Entertainment on May 11, 2004, under the title of Wolf's Rain Original Soundtrack.

 Wolf's Rain Original Soundtrack, Volume 2 was released on January 21, 2004.
 It contains an additional 23 tracks, including the closing theme for the final episode of the main series "Tell Me What the Rain Knows", sung by Maaya Sakamoto and with lyrics by Chris Mosdell.
 It also includes background music from the final episode not included in the broadcast version, and music from the four OVA episodes.
 The second CD has not been licensed for release outside Japan.